 Reimbursement for out-of-state travel by privately owned vehicles shall be made on the basis of airplane coach fare or mileage rate, whichever is the lesser amount.

+Per Diem

+In-state overnight travel (no receipts necessary):

+On departure/return days, amount to be reimbursed is $35.00.

+On all other (in-between) days, amount to be reimbursed is $45.00.

+Out-of-state overnight travel (no receipts necessary):

+On departure/return days, amount to be reimbursed is $45.00

+On all other (in-between) days, amount to be reimbursed is $60.00.

+Employee will be reimbursed these amounts.
+NO school credit card will be taken and used on trips for meals.

-Food and Lodging
+Lodging

-Actual monies spent for food and lodging while on out-of-District trips, when an overnight stay is required.
-Allowable expenses shall be reasonable and necessary as determined by the Superintendent.

-Maximum allowable food expenditure per day shall be $45 unless an exception is approved by the Superintendent for high rate areas as designated by the District (the top 30 metropolitan areas as identified by the 2010 census data).
-The maximum allowable food expenditure per day shall be $60 for the high rate areas.
+All lodging will be reserved prior to trip on board credit card.
+Prior to travel, you will contact hotel and received necessary Authorization form that they will accept showing District authorization to charge the lodging/room to the card used to reserve lodging/room.

 Emergency Repairs to Vehicles

 Reimbursement will be made for emergency repairs or road service to Board-owned vehicles if incapacitated while out of District.
 Drivers may not obligate the Board for major repairs without the permission of the Director of Transportation or Superintendent.